The Power of International Sign Language in Early Childhood Education - post

 ChildCareEd offers many trainings to support educators in their work with young children.
 The following trainings focus on all forms of communication and how to create meaningful connections with all children.

-• Heart-to-Heart Communication: Challenging Behaviors: Challenging behavior is an aspect of teaching that every child care professional will experience more than once.
+• Heart-to-Heart Communication: Challenging Behaviors Spanish Buy Now $16.00: Challenging behavior is an aspect of teaching that every child care professional will experience more than once.
 Parents are valuable resources and collaborators in addressing their children’s behavioral concerns.
 Teachers must use effective communication skills to have #parents as partners in guiding children to more positive behavior.
 We created this course to help #teachers identify various challenging behaviors in children, and how to communicate with parents about children’s behavior.

-• Working Together: Teachers & Preschoolers: Trying to find new ways to interact and engage with your #preschoolers.
+• Working Together: Teachers & Preschoolers Spanish Buy Now $0.00: Trying to find new ways to interact and engage with your #preschoolers.
 In this training, we focus on strategies to implement a positive environment by engaging in interactive opportunities with young children.
 Childcare providers working with preschool children need to consider vocal tones, body language, and listening skills to ensure they are supporting children to the best of their ability.
 With realistic expectations and positive communication, teacher and child interactions can be meaningful.

 Effective communication is the cornerstone of learning and development in early childhood education.
 By embracing diverse communication methods, including international sign language, educators can create inclusive environments where every child's voice is valued and understood.
-Through thoughtful integration of nonverbal communication tools, harnessing the power of body language, and promoting the development of nonverbal communication skills, educators pave the way for meaningful connections, enriched learning experiences, and empowered young communicators.
+Thoughtful integration of nonverbal communication tools and deliberate use of body language help educators foster meaningful connections and enriched learning experiences.
+Promoting nonverbal communication skills empowers children to become confident communicators.
 As we embark on this journey of communication exploration, let us remember that every gesture, expression, and sign carries the potential to unlock a world of understanding and connection for our youngest learners.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)